Spillover (book): Reception

 Spillover received positive reviews upon its release.
 Kirkus awarded a star review, praising the accounts on "the thrill of the chase and the derring-do of field research", and described it as "wonderful and eye-opening."
 Alice Roberts from The Guardian also recommended the book, and praised the recounts on the viruses, the "fascinating" historical details, and the combination of field research with virology, epidemiology and genetics Sonia Shah from The New York Times called it "meaty" and "sprawling", complimenting the descriptions of field trips, and considered the author to be a "cheeky and incisive chronicler of the scientific method".
 David Williams from Seattle Times also commented positively on the "page turning" engagement, the author highlighting the evolution of zoological diseases and coverage of epidemiologists researching the origins of diseases.

+In 2020, Quammen was interviewed for the Bulletin of the Atomic Scientists, and was asked how it felt to predict a global pandemic.
+Quammen predicted that the coronavirus that causes COVID-19 will likely be around in some form for generations: “This virus is never going to be gone.”